 - 4 tablespoons tomato paste

-- Mix it all up and then introduce the tomato paste and just enough water to cover the chicken.
+- Stir it all up nicely and pour in just enough water or spice stock to cover the chicken.

 - Remove the lid and stir adding a drop more water if you prefer a thinner sauce or turn up the heat if it is too runny.

 - You’ll know when the curry is ready when the oil comes to the top.
 Simply skim it off.